KasparsLicis/WindowsConfigurationCollector/README.md

-# Forensic-windows
+# Windows Configuration Collector
-Scripts used for windows forensic analysis
-Script downloaded from https://github.com/SherifEldeeb/COPP
+Script is used to collect and analyse windows configuration Script downloaded from https://github.com/SherifEldeeb/COPP

 Run as administrator